Natalia LL

 Natalia Lach-Lachowicz (18 April 1937 – 12 August 2022) was a Polish artist who worked with paint, photography, drawing, performance, and video art.
 Sean O'Hagan, writing in The Guardian in 2017, described her as "a neglected early-1970s Polish-born pioneer of feminist avant garde image making".

-Biography
+Early life and education

 Natalia Lach-Lachowicz was born in Żywiec, Poland.
 From 1946 to 1956, Lach-Lachowicz lived in Bielsko-Biała where she completed basic and secondary education.
 From 1957 to 1963 she studied at the State College of Fine Arts (nowadays Eugeniusz Geppert Academy of Fine Arts) in Wrocław under the supervision of Professor S. Dawski, where she completed her MSc.
 In 1964 she received a Diploma of the Association of Polish Art Photographers (ZPAF).

+Life and work

+Natalia LL was a conceptual artist and photographer, associated with the avant-garde scene of the 1960s in Poland.
+Through photography and video she deconstructed single-frame photographs and satirizes the images that were presented in advertising, television, and print in the 1970s and 1980s.

 In 1970 she co-founded PERMAFO, an artists' group and gallery, with Zbigniew Dłubak and Andrzej Lachowicz.
 In 1971, after marrying Lachowicz, she assumed the name Natalia LL.
 Since 1975 she was engaged in the international feminist art movement and took part in various symposia and exhibitions.